Rides Page: Weekly rides, ride events, and Club Rides

 These are weekly rides not sponsored nor insured by the MBBC, but also open to everyone to try out.
 For more information, contact ride leaders: names listed under each ride.

 - Sunday Fairhaven "Rabbit Ride" has been going on every week of the year since 2011.
-Start time 8am, Sundays.
+Details are below but to be safe, check on the Fairhaven Bike Rabbit Ride webpage.
+Start time 8am (8:30 am over winter), Sundays.
+Riders who ride slower than 16 mph should be ready to ride at 7:45 am in summer (8:15 am in winter).
 Starts at Fairhaven Bike & Ski.
 32 mile route down Chuckanut and back via Lake Samish.
 Small groups of similarly-paced riders begin leaving at 8am (8:30 in winter) and faster groups leave every 5 minutes thereafter.
 Fastest riders will leave about 8:30am.
-Check with John for switch to a later start time starting in the fall, through winter.
 When a faster group passes yours, you have the opportunity to try to jump on a wheel and hang on, or stay with your group.
 This is intended to be a fitness ride and you're encouraged to push yourself.
 This ride is organized by John Hauter; check with John to get on the mailing list for updates and ride schedules.
-For more information, contact John Hauter at Fairhaven Bike & Ski.
+For more information, contact John Hauter at Fairhaven Bike.
 360-733-4433 or johnh at fairhavenbike.com

 - Sunday Edison Social Ride starts from Edison Elementary School parking lot.
 30-40 miles, 10-14 mph, route varies.
 10 am start time, weather may cancel in winter.
 For additional info: Alfred Arkley arkley at comcast.net or 360-527-8638.
 Contact Alfred to get on the email reminder list, in which people discuss winter weather forecasts and whether the ride will go in the winter weeks.